fiorix/go-daemon/README.md

 The `god` command line tool should be ready to use.

-Go daemon can be packaged for both [debian](debian/README.Debian) and [rpm](rpm/README.md) based systems and has been tested on Ubuntu and CentOS.
+Go daemon can be packaged for both [debian](debian/README.Debian) and [rpm](rpm/README.md) based systems and has been tested on Ubuntu, CentOS and RHEL.